CF-LLC/who-am-i/README.md

 This site is configured for GitHub Pages deployment.
 To deploy:

 1. Fork this repository
-2. Enable GitHub Pages in your repository settings
+2. Enable GitHub Pages in your repository settings:
+   - Go to Settings > Pages
-3. Set the GitHub Pages source to the `gh-pages` branch
+   - Set the Source to "GitHub Actions"
-4. The GitHub Actions workflow will automatically build and deploy the site
+3. The GitHub Actions workflow will automatically build and deploy the site

-### Manual Deployment

-If you prefer to deploy manually:

-\`\`\`bash
-# Install dependencies
-npm install

-# Build for production
-npm run build

-# The static site will be generated in the 'out' directory
-# You can then deploy this directory to any static hosting service
-\`\`\`
+### Troubleshooting GitHub Pages

+If you encounter a 404 error after deployment:

+1. Make sure GitHub Pages is enabled in your repository settings
+2. Ensure the gh-pages branch exists and contains the built files
+3. Check that the .nojekyll file exists in the root of your gh-pages branch
+4. Verify that the basePath and assetPrefix in next.config.mjs match your repository name

 ## Local Development

 \`\`\`bash
 # Install dependencies
-npm install
+npm install --legacy-peer-deps

 # Start development server
 npm run dev